mitar/django-pushserver/docs/installation.rst

 Passthrough URLs are not publicly accessible, so you should use ``INTERNAL_IPS`` to configure from which IPs they should be accessible.
-As you will probably run both Djagno development server and push server daemon on the same machine, this is probably simply::
+As you will probably run both Django development server and push server daemon on the same machine, this is probably simply::

     INTERNAL_IPS = (